stormpath/stormpath-documentation/source/005_auth_n.rst

 - Map the Directory as an Account Store to an Application
 - Access an Account with Google Tokens

-Step 1: Create A Social Directory For Google
+Step 1: Create a Social Directory for Google
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A Directory is a top-level storage container of Accounts in Stormpath.
 A Directory also manages security policies (like password strength) for the Accounts it contains.
 Google Directories are a special type of Directory that holds Accounts for Google.